trambarhq/relaks-hacker-news-example/README.md

 }
 ```

 Pretty standard React code.
-The method renders a nav bar and a the story list, which could be of different types ("top", "best", "job", etc.).
+The method renders a nav bar and a story list, which could be of different types ("top", "best", "job", etc.).
 One notable detail is the use of a key on `StoryList`.
 This will be addressed [later](#key-usage).

 ## Story list